jernelv/SpecAnalysis/README.md

 3. Under "Regression", set the regression method that you want to use, and any related parameters.
 4. Under "Import Options", choose if you want to do training, training and validation, or cross-validation analysis.
 For "Column of data to use", select the analyte/component of the sample you want to investigate (this defaults to the first analyte in the .list-file).
 5. Press the "Run" button in order to run the program with the chosen parameters.
 Check the box next to "Save" before running if you want the results to be saved.

+NB!
+There is a known bug where the program freezes as it attempts to load in buttons.
+Press the Alt key in order to bypass this.

 ## Spectral Pre-Processing